 One way towns in Germany prepare for Easter is by decorating fountains.
 These German Easter Fountains are covered with flowers and colored eggs, making them a festive centerpiece to the city center square.
 Some places get wildly creative with arches and bundles of plastic hanging eggs.
 Other towns are more conservative with mostly container plants strung with a few delicate hand painted eggs and ribbon.

 History of Decorating an Easter Fountain in Germany

 In parts of Germany, there was a tradition of drawing Easter Water (Osterwasser) for health and purification.
 Sprinkling it on the eyes was good for eyesight, and Farmers would give it to their animals to stay healthy.
+The Catholic church would collect Easter Water to use in the baptismal font for the rest of the year.
 In Pomerania Easter Water meant Life and Fertility, and unmarried women would go to collect some before the sun came up… if she could sprinkle it onto the man she loved, there could be a wedding soon.